 Below, find the history of how B.C.
 Communications Inc. became Western Canada’s premier Motorola Solutions radio dealership.

-1981, R. Glenn Owen and his family seized the opportunity to create Canada Wide Communications, focusing on two-way radio rentals in the Lower Mainland market.
+1981, Glenn and his family seized the opportunity to create Canada Wide Communications, focusing on two-way radio rentals in the Lower Mainland market.
 Delivering radios in his wife Lois’s car, they both worked long hours with kids in tow to build the business.
 The first movie to rent radios from CWC was First Blood – filmed in Hope BC.